Track These 7 Customer Success KPIs to Maximize Value for your Customers

 Your net promoter score is based on surveys of how likely your customers are to recommend your product to others.
 This makes your NPS, along with your customer satisfaction score, one of the most direct ways of gauging customer satisfaction.
 Because this metric is user-generated, it is also very actionable.
 Your survey should include a section where customers can tell you what they like and don't like about your product.
 You'll be able to use this information to determine where your customers are finding pain points with your software and resolve those issues.
 When you eliminate the reasons customers would not recommend your product, you'll inevitably increase their satisfaction.

 5. Expansion revenue

 In a way, expansion revenue is the opposite of churn.
 It measures how much of your new money is coming from existing customers.
 In other words, it measures how successful you are at upselling to your existing base.
+While acquiring new customers often gets the most attention, it's much easier and more profitable to your bottom line to generate revenue from existing customers.
 Getting this number up can be just as important as reducing churn for decreasing your reliance on acquisition.
 More importantly to the topic at hand, if your existing customer base is willing to spend more money on you, then you have a reasonable assurance that you're providing them with a value that meets their expectations.